eliseomartelli/eliseomartelli.it/_posts/2020-03-02-netflix-payments-home-assistant.md

 ### Reacting to Telegram callbacks

 **We're almost there!** We have counters, buttons, automations and messages.
-Now we should let our friends notify our system with the after mentioned buttons.
+Now we should let our friends notify our system with the buttons mentioned above.
-We have to **react** to their callbacks, according to the [official documentation](https://www.home-assistant.io/integrations/telegram_bot#sample-automations-with-callback-queries-and-inline-keyboards) we need another automation to react to the callbacks.
+We have to **react** to their callbacks: according to the [official documentation](https://www.home-assistant.io/integrations/telegram_bot#sample-automations-with-callback-queries-and-inline-keyboards), we need another automation to react to the callbacks.

 Our automation is gonna look like this one: